-- A golang project configured with a supported package manager must include a license file to enable Code Insight to discover it as top-level inventory. - Currently, Code Insight supports the discovery of top-level inventory only in scans of pre-build Artifact source code. - If the codebase is uploaded from the release section of the VCS repository, Code Insight must use the version in the name of the project's parent folder as the version in the top-level inventory name.
+A golang project configured with a supported package manager must include a license file to enable Code Insight to discover it as top-level inventory. • If the codebase is uploaded from the release section of the VCS repository, Code Insight must use the version in the name of the project's parent folder as the version in the top-level inventory name.
 Any changes to the version in the parent folder name can result in the wrong version being reported in the inventory.